impact/impact/docs/modelica2014/paper/impact.md

 that can also handle version dependencies is the need for a proper approach to version numbering.

-We decided to base our package manager on a system called Semantic Versioning@semver.
+We decided to base our package manager on a system called [Semantic Versioning](http://semverg.org).
 As a result, package developers are strongly encouraged to use semantic versioning so that they are compatible with `impact`.
 This has the additional benefit of being a well-documented and logical approach.